potato-tf/PopExtensionsPlus/documentation.md

 	bool effect = true})
 ```

-Sends the `show_annotation` game event with the specified arguments
+`show_annotation` game event wrapper.
+Accepts vector arguments for origin, an array of player handles for per-player visibility, and more.
+Check the [source](https://github.com/potato-tf/PopExtensionsPlus/blob/main/scripts/vscripts/popextensions/shared/util.nut#L947) for more details.

 ---